 What happened to Cozy?

 Cozy was acquired by Apartments.com (CoStar Group) and its features were absorbed into the Apartments.com landlord product.
-The standalone Cozy brand no longer exists, but landlords on Apartments.com can still access rent collection, screening, and basic document tools for free.
+The standalone Cozy brand no longer exists.
+This is a real-world example of the free-to-acquired trap that serious landlords should understand — users had a limited window to export their data before the original service was shut down.

 More Comparisons